jdenholm/TorchTools/README.md

 Another useful feature of `ConvNet2d` is the ability to *freeze* the encoder: PyTorch have made available weights from pretrained models which you can leverage for a totally different problem.

 By choosing `pretrained=True`, the encoder part of the model will be loaded with the most up-to-date ImageNet pretrained weights available from Torchvision.
-You can then simple train the dense layers, leaving the weights of the enoder untouched.
+You can then simply train the dense layers, leaving the weights of the enoder untouched.

 For example: